 One of the most frequently installed sizes is a 12,000 BTU mini-split.
-This will heat and cool about 450–550 square feet, or roughly the size of a studio apartment.
+This will heat and cool about 450–550 square feet, or about the size of a studio apartment.

-- Installing a concrete slab for the outdoor condenser, $75–$300.
+- Installing a concrete pad for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This might be needed if you have an older home.
+This could be required if you have an older residence.

-- Rooms you don’t visit very often.
+- Rooms you don’t use very regularly.

-- Spaces with hot and cold spots.
+- Locations with hot and cold spots.

 - Costly electric heat from baseboards, wall heaters or radiators.

-- Expensive central heat, either due to high fuel prices or reduced efficiency.
+- Pricey central heat, either as a result of high fuel costs or reduced efficiency.

-- Older residences that don’t have ductwork because of radiator or baseboard heat.
+- Older homes that don’t have ductwork because of radiator or baseboard heat.

-In contrast with traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also enjoy exact control over temperatures from room to room, as a result of zoned mini-split technology.
+In contrast with regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also have more accurage control over temperatures from room to room, thanks to zoned mini-split technology.

-Our Specialists Can Take Care of All Your Mini-Split Installation Needs
+Our Professionals Can Take on All Your Mini-Split Installation Needs

 From helping you pick the right model to knowledgeably installing it, our professionals at Bell Air Conditioning Inc can take care of all your mini-split installation needs.
 Reach us at 254-307-9572 right away to learn how a mini-split system can make your house more comfortable and to receive your free estimate!